 Stillwater Coffee Celebrates Caffeinating Hiawatha for One Year

 Stillwater is Drs.
 Nick and Kim Morio’s creative solution for giving back to the community that has supported their dental implant and surgery clinic.
 What better way to do that than by offering coffee—something so many people enjoy?
-They turned their office’s waiting room into a coffee shop for charging up with caffeine, meeting friends or bringing family for a treat or bite to eat.
+They turned their office’s waiting room into a coffee shop for charging up with caffeine, meeting friends, or bringing the family for a treat or bite to eat.
 And their patients can still enjoy a comfortable wait before appointments.

 The Stillwater Coffee name is appropriate to their peaceful setting overlooking a pond on the north side of the building.
 The space offers comfy chairs and couches near a fireplace as well as tables and chairs.
 A large patio provides a view of Hiawatha to the west.